openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 10: LED enable/disable

 LED enable/disable
-If this parameter is enabled, the LED INDICATOR will flash everytime there motion is detected.If this is disabled, the LED INDICATOR will not flash to indicate motion events.
+<p&gtIf this parameter is enabled, the LED INDICATOR will flash everytime there motion is detected.If this is disabled, the LED INDICATOR will not flash to indicate motion events.</p&gt
 The following option values may be configured -:

 | Value  | Description |